-Employees: K Donohoe Chief Executive Officer Chief Executive Officer
+Employees: K Donohoe Chief Executive Officer

 C McGurk Director Community Development

 D Kennedy Director Corporate Services

 R Miller Director Infrastructure Services

 A Sheridan Project Manager

 A Furfaro Governance Officer

 N Cochrane Council Support Officer

 Guests: Nil

-Members of Public: There were two me commencement of the mbers of the public in attendance at the meeting.
+Members of Public: There were two members of the public in attendance at the commencement of the meeting.

-Members of media: There were no mer commencement of the mbers of the media in attendance at the meeting.
+Members of media: There were no members of the media in attendance at the commencement of the meeting.